The 10 Worst Mistakes You Can Make with a Moisture Meter

-8. Buying a cheap moisture meter for your business.
+8. Buying a cheap moisture meter for your business

-If you’re an occasional hobbyist, and can afford to have projects fail every once in a while, then a simpler moisture meter for $50 may work for your needs.
-However, if woodworking is your business, then you need to make the right investment in your tools of the trade.
+If you’re an occasional hobbyist and can afford to have projects fail every once in a while, then a simpler moisture meter for $50 may work for your needs.
+However, if woodworking is your business, you need to make the right investment in your tools of the trade.
 Your wood moisture meter is an essential tool for ensuring the quality of your work and by extension, your reputation.

 If you work with large batches of wood, juggle multiple projects at once, or are a quality assurance manager at a plant, look for a moisture meter with top-notch data collection and management tools.

 In other words, if your livelihood depends on how you handle wood, your ROI on a top-shelf wood moisture meter will be incalculable.

-9. Expecting accurate moisture readings for non-wood materials.
+9. Expecting accurate moisture readings for non-wood materials

 Many wood moisture meters have a setting to take readings from non-wood materials.
 This feature can be helpful, but only if you’re clear on what information the meter is giving you.

-Wood moisture meters can give you a quantitative moisture measurement for a piece of wood — that means an absolute number.
+Wood moisture meters can give you a quantitative moisture measurement for a piece of wood — an absolute number.
 For most other materials, the meter returns a comparative reading of moisture, not a measure of the exact moisture content; these measurements can be helpful, however, to determine if one area is higher or lower in moisture content than another.

 When you want to use the meter on another material, say drywall, you need to switch it to a different work mode.
-On the Orion line of meters, this work mode is called “relative moisture mode.”
+This work mode is called “relative moisture mode on the Orion line of meters.”
 The keyword here is “relative.”

 After you switch the meter to the relative mode, first use it on a spot you’re confident is dry.
 Then take a reading on the spot(s) where you think there may be excessive moisture.
 If you get a higher reading in another area, you can be confident that the areas with higher readings may have more moisture.

-10. Not using a moisture meter at all.
+10. Not using a moisture meter at all